<

 If rescue is coming, your job is to keep the patient warm (space blanket, all available layers), sheltered from wind and rain, hydrated if appropriate, and calm.
 Mark your GPS coordinates.
 Stay on the trail if possible — rescue teams follow trails.
 Use your whistle (three blasts = distress) to guide responders to your location.

 Solo hiking on beginner peaks is common and, on the right objectives in the right conditions, manageable.
-But the risk profile is genuinely different from group hiking — and most beginner hikers underestimate how much the presence of even one other person changes what’s survivable.
+Generally, the risk profile is genuinely different from group hiking — and most beginner hikers underestimate how much the presence of even one other person changes what’s survivable.
+Specifically, an ankle sprain that’s a minor inconvenience with a partner can become a serious crisis alone.

 • An ankle sprain that’s a minor inconvenience with a partner becomes a serious crisis alone